Close

 • 9% of engineering and technology students are disabled, compared with the average of 14%

-Engineering is a varied, stimulating, and valuable career.
+Engineering and technology provide a varied, stimulating, and valuable careers.
 We need to work harder than ever to ensure that engineering is accessible for this generation of young people, for their own life chances and for a diverse and insightful workforce that enables the UK to thrive.

 Many organisations are already doing important work but together, via The Code, we can deliver a joined-up approach to drive change at scale.